 Smart grids can also help to better integrate renewable energy.
-While the sun doesn't shine all the time and the wind doesn't always blow, combining information on energy demand with weather forecasts can allow grid operators to better plan the integration of renewable energy into the grid and balance their networks.
+While the sun does not shine all the time and the wind does not always blow, combining information on energy demand with weather forecasts can allow grid operators to better plan the integration of renewable energy into the grid and balance their networks.
 Smart grids also open up the possibility for consumers who produce their own energy to respond to prices and sell excess to the grid.

 Smart meter rollout

 The EU aims to replace at least 80% of electricity meters with smart meters by 2020 wherever it is cost-effective to do so.
 This smart metering and smart grids rollout can reduce emissions in the EU by up to 9% and annual household energy consumption by similar amounts.
 To measure cost effectiveness, EU countries conducted cost-benefit analyses based on guidelines provided by the European Commission.
 A similar assessment was carried out on smart meters for gas.

 On 30 November 2016, the Commission published a proposal stating that all consumers should be entitled to request a smart meter from their supplier.
 Smart meters should allow consumers to reap the benefits of the progressive digitalisation of the energy market via several different functions.
 Consumers should also be able to access dynamic electricity price contracts.

 A 2014 Commission report on the deployment of smart metering found: